 eBay is where you’re most likely to get the best price for your TV.

 Facebook Marketplace is a convenient option to post your TV with no listing fees, connect with local buyers, and customize your payment and pickup or drop-off options.

 In comparing these places, we considered where you’re likely to get the best price and which options are the most convenient for sellers.

 We’ve ordered the list beginning with the best options.

-Selling your broken TV on eBay is as easy as registering for an account, creating a listing and including specific details about your TV (condition, model, etc.).
-The site will actually go as far as suggesting an auction price for you, based on similar items for sale.
-If you don’t believe your TV will go for much, select “local pick up only” so that you don’t have to spend part of your earnings on shipping or offer shipping to reach a wider number of buyers.
+To sell your broken TV on eBay, you must register for an account and create a listing with specific details about your TV (condition, model, etc.).
+The site will suggest an auction price for you based on similar items for sale.
+You can select “local pickup only” so you don’t have to spend part of your earnings on shipping or offer shipping to reach a wider number of buyers.

 How to Recycle Your TV for Free

 If none of the options above work for you, several companies will recycle your TV for free: